DTSDE Survey Information

-Surveys must be administered to students in grades 3-5 and 6-12 and to teachers in Priority Schools and Focus Schools that are participating in a State led IIT school review or a District-led DTSDE review during the 2013-2014 school year.
+Surveys must be administered to students in grades 3-5 and 6-12 and to teachers in Priority Schools and Focus Schools that are participating in a State led IIT school review or a District-led DTSDE review.

 5. Must all teachers and students in a school participating in a State led IIT school review or a District-led Review Using DTSDE Protocols during the 2013-14 school year be surveyed?

 Districts are encouraged to survey all students and teachers.
 At a minimum, sufficient numbers of students and teachers must be surveyed, as determined by the district’s selected vendor, in order to have a representative sample that will yield valid survey results.